 If you take the evidentiary blood test, you get your express consent affidavit mailed to you several weeks after the arrest if your blood alcohol content (BAC) test results come back as having been 0.08% or higher within two hours of you driving.3

-In order to request a DMV hearing, you can go to the local DMV office and stand on the “Driver Services/Licenses” line with your express consent affidavit and notice of revocation (or the letter the DMV mailed you with your blood results).
-You will surrender your license, and the DMV clerk will then give you a temporary license pending the results of the DMV hearing – which will occur within 60 days.
+In order to request a DMV hearing, you can go to the local full-service DMV office and stand on the “Driver Services/Licenses” line with your express consent affidavit and notice of revocation (or the letter the DMV mailed you with your blood results).
+You will surrender your temporary license, and the DMV clerk will then give you another temporary license pending the results of the DMV hearing – which will occur within 60 days.

 The temporary license will be a yellow carbon copy entitled, “Request for Administrative Hearing Pursuant to Notice of Revocation for Express Consent.”
 You cannot drive without it.
 Over the next few days, check your mail for a “Notice of Hearing” from the DMV with the hearing date.

-Alternatively, you can request a DMV hearing online at myDMV (colorado.gov):
+Yes, you can request a DMV hearing online at myDMV (colorado.gov):

 Although DMV hearings are scheduled within 60 days of your request, the DMV can postpone (“continue”) it if the officer has a valid excuse to delay it.